<em>Grevillea</em>: planting, pruning and caring for

 Pruning and care

-Monitor watering during first summers to stimulate establishment and vigour of plant.
-However avoid any excess water; soil should dry out to about 1 cm depth between waterings.
-Avoid using hard water, which causes leaf yellowing.
+Monitor watering during first summers to encourage establishment and vigour of the plant.
+However, avoid excess water; allow soil to dry by about 1 cm in depth between waterings.
+Avoid using hard water, which causes yellowing of leaves.

-Cover plant with horticultural fleece to protect from cold if necessary but above all to prevent excess water at relating to root level.
+Cover the plant with horticultural fleece to protect from cold if needed but mainly to prevent excess water at relating to root level.

-On poor soil, mulch base of Grevillea in autumn with debris to a depth of 8 to 10 cm (dead leaves, shredded twigs, grass clippings).
-Plant thus produces a dense superficial mass of root hairs capable of capturing maximum minerals and water contained in humus.
+In poor soil, mulch base of Grevillea in autumn with debris to a depth of 8–10 cm (dead leaves, shredded branches, grass clippings).
+The plant thus produces a dense superficial root hairs capable of capturing maximum minerals and water contained in humus.

-In pot, feed with a low-phosphorus fertiliser (P) such as 18-2-10 so as not to reduce flowering.
-Take care not to subject it to severe drought stress that can kill it suddenly, while also avoiding stagnant water in saucer.
-During winter let it dry out to about half pot height (a terracotta pot makes it easier to visualise moisture level).
-Consider repotting in spring, especially initially, then simply renew surface compost of pot.
+In a pot, fertilise with a low-phosphorus fertiliser (P) such as 18-2-10 so as not to reduce its flowering.
+Take care not to subject it to drought stress, which can kill it suddenly, while at the same time avoiding stagnant water in the saucer.
+During winter let compost dry to about half the height of the pot (a terracotta pot makes it easy to see moisture level).
+Repot in spring, especially in early years, then simply renew surface potting compost.

-Grevillea are rarely diseased except for shoots sometimes drying out or becoming covered with black spots after fungal attacks.
-Promptly prune dead shoots, open up base of bush so it is not buried and protect it from excess moisture.
+Grevillea are rarely affected by disease except for shoots that sometimes dry out or become covered with black spots following fungal attack.
+Promptly prune dead shoots, open up base of bush (which must not be buried) and protect it from excess moisture.
 Apply a copper-based fungicidal treatment to spotted foliage.

-Phytophtora cinnamonii which affects many Australian and native plants is active during wet winters by blocking sap-conducting vessels.
-When first warm weather arrives bush suddenly desiccates partially or entirely.
-Watering soil with a systemic fungicide such as Aliette reduces its impact.
+Phytophtora cinnamonii, which affects many Australian and native plants, is active during wet winters by blocking sap-conducting vessels.
+When first warm weather arrives the bush can suddenly dry out partly or completely.
+Watering soil with a systemic fungicide such as Aliette helps reduce its impact.

-Yellowing of foliage is often due to excess lime in soil or in water used for watering.
+Yellowing of leaves is often due to excess lime in soil or in irrigation water.

 Propagation

-Multiplying Grevillea is fairly tricky, both propagation by cuttings and sowing.
+Multiplication of Grevillea is quite complicated, both propagation by cuttings and sowing.
 You can try sowing after scarifying seeds or by separating suckers when plant is producing suckers.

 Sowing

-- Scarify seeds with sandpaper or soak seeds in water for 24 hours.
+- Scarify seeds with sandpaper or soak seeds in water for 24 h.

-- Sow seeds in a tray or in cells filled with seed compost moistened the day before.
+- Sow them in a tray or cells filled with seed compost moistened the day before.
 Cover with a thin layer of vermiculite and place in indirect light.

-- Place in a mini greenhouse maintained between 10 and 15 °C, in indirect light until seeds germinate.
+- Place in a mini-greenhouse maintained between 10 and 15 °C, indirectly lit by sun until seeds germinate.

-- Prick out into bucket as soon as you can handle seedlings without disturbing roots too much.
+- Pot up into buckets as soon as you can handle seedlings without disturbing roots too much.

-An example of a combination: Ceanothus ‘Skylark’, Grevillea ‘Robyn Gordon’, Leptospemum scoparium ‘Martini’, Euphorbia mellifera (photo H.U.
+An example of a combination: Ceanothus ‘Skylark’, Grevillea ‘Robyn Gordon’, Leptospermum scoparium ‘Martini’, Euphorbia mellifera (photo H.U.
 Küenle)

-Grevillea generally form masses of interlaced, quite spiky branches that make impenetrable hedges, flowering for a very long period, within 3–4 years.
-This essential oil, sun-loving, robust and tolerant of sea spray and requiring quite poor soil, grows perfectly by the seaside.
+Grevillea generally form tangled masses of rather spiny branches that can be used to create impenetrable hedges, flowering for a very long period, within 3–4 years.
+This full-sun, robust species, tolerant of sea spray and preferring fairly poor soil, grows perfectly by the sea.

-In containers, pair it with Mediterranean plants such as Cassia florinbunda, Cape Plumbago, Leptospermum, Caesalpinia gilliesii, Sesbania punicea, palms and citrus trees which you will bring into an unheated greenhouse or a very bright, lightly heated conservatory over winter.
+In containers, pair it with Mediterranean plants such as Cassia florinbunda, Cape Plumbago, Leptospermum, Caesalpinia gilliesii, Sesbania punicea, palms and citrus trees, which should be brought into a cold greenhouse or a very bright, lightly heated conservatory over winter.

 Frequently asked questions